 - Entrance fee - Jefferson Memorial

-Visiting times of the one-day tours to Washington vs. the two-day tours
+Sightseeing times on the one-day tours to Washington vs. the two-day tours

-In general, the time you have to visit the attractions and points of interest, whether you are on a one-day trip or a two-day trip, is around 20 minutes.
+In general, the time you have to visit the attractions and points of interest, whether you are on a one or two day trip, is around 20 minutes.
 With the exception of specific visits to which you have to dedicate more time.

 There are many places where you will only be passing through and will not be able to stop.

 - 15 hours duration

 - 2 day tour to Washington and Philadelphia

 - 2 days duration

 - Departure between 6:00 a.m. and 6:30 a.m.

 - Includes transfer, guide, accommodation with breakfast and entrance to the Jefferson Memorial